emsifa/Block/README.md

 #### HTML Escaping

-Like another template engine, Block also have shortcuts for escaping HTML.
+Like another template engine, Block also have shortcut for escaping HTML.
 In Block you can escaping HTML using `$this->escape($html)` or `$e($html)`.

 Example: